 - 69. On being admitted to membership, each member is entitled to, and the Society must give the member without charge, a copy of the Constitution and Bylaws of the Society. - 70.
 These bylaws must not be altered or added to except by special resolution.
 Resolutions to amend the Bylaws shall be submitted in writing at least forty-five days prior to the Annual Meeting

-Recommendation: Endorse and repeal the Constitution and Bylaws in its entirety and re-enact with the amendments.
+On motion, duly moved and seconded, that the resolution be amended to include repealing the Constitution and Bylaws in its entirety and re-enact with the amendments.